 In 2009, ECU celebrated its Centennial and, as the University moved into its second century, the Foundation celebrated its 40th anniversary.
-The Pat O'Neal Strength and Conditioning Building, the Hallie Brown Ford Fine Arts Center, the football field turf and the Chickasaw Business and Conference Center housing the Stonecipher School of Business and ECU Foundation Hall are the latest projects finished from funds donated by individuals through the Foundation.
+The Pat O'Neal Strength and Conditioning Building, the Hallie Brown Ford Fine Arts Center, the football field's turf, and the Chickasaw Business and Conference Center housing the Stonecipher School of Business and ECU Foundation Hall are the latest projects finished from funds donated by individuals through the Foundation.

 Mr. Oscar Parker served as the first Executive Director of the Foundation from its inception in 1970 until his retirement.
 Dr. Joe Parsons took over briefly before leaving to become interim President of ECU, and Dr. James A. Thomas assumed the role in 1989.
 These three gentlemen served ECU and the Foundation for a combined total of over 180 years.

 ECU Alum Craig Kurtz was hired as Chief Executive Officer in October 2016 and served in that capacity until February 2018.
 President Emeritus, John R. Hargrave, assumed the position of CEO in April of 2018.
 Hargrave served as the eighth president of ECU from 2009-2017.
 He graduated with honors from ECU in 1978, majoring in speech and sociology and earned a law degree from the University of Oklahoma in 1980.

 The Vision of the East Central University Foundation is to foster relationships with alumni and donors that maximize their philanthropic investment in East Central University, toward the realization of the University’s aspiration to be the first choice because of who we are.

 The ECU Foundation can sum up our values in one word – PRIDE.